 At the end of the "green path", a broadly diversified portfolio is constructed from the selected companies and sovereigns on the basis of the above analyses, taking into account the ESG indicator, its development (ESG momentum) and fundamental aspects.
+During this process, particular importance is placed on the quality of the company and the business model.
 A high degree of sustainability and fundamental strength are of crucial importance for an investment.